 Mary's Story :

-It has been a privilege and honour to have served as an elected official for the past 21 years.
-I’ve met so many amazing people and learned so much about our community.
+It has been a privilege and honour to have served as an elected official for the past twenty one years.
+I have met so many amazing people and learned so much about our community.

 I grew up on a family dairy farm in what is now the City of Kawartha Lakes, so I have always felt familiar with the agricultural aspects of our community.

 My husband Al and I have lived in Lakefield since 1976 and raised our three children here.
 Over those years I became increasingly involved in the community as a volunteer.

 In 1997 I was acclaimed to the position of Deputy Reeve on the Village of Lakefield Council and became a member of Peterborough County Council at that time.